PredictiveEcology/scfm/modules/scfmRegime/scfmRegime.md

    <td style="text-align:left;"> http://sis.agr.gc.ca/cansis/nsdb/ecostrat/district/ecodistrict_shp.zip </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> studyAreaLarge </td>
+   <td style="text-align:left;"> studyAreaCalibration </td>
    <td style="text-align:left;"> sf </td>
    <td style="text-align:left;"> Polygon to use as the parametrisation study area.
 Can be a `SpatVector`.
-Note that `studyAreaLarge` is only used for parameter estimation, and can be larger than the actual study area used for simulations. </td>
+Note that `studyAreaCalibration` is only used for parameter estimation, and can be larger than the actual study area used for simulations. </td>
    <td style="text-align:left;"> http://sis.agr.gc.ca/cansis/nsdb/ecostrat/district/ecodistrict_shp.zip </td>
   </tr>
 </tbody>